Simple ADHD Hacks Anyone Can Try Today

 Coupons from the mail, to be sorted and added to your wallet or car

-Toys that made their way to the living room, that now need to make their way back to your child’s bedroom toybox
+Toys that made their way to the living room, that now need to make their way back to your childβs bedroom toybox

 The potential solution for you?
 Baskets.

-Stop looping the message of “should I put this away” in your head when faced with your clutter or facing things item by item, and embrace what works for you!
+Stop looping the message of βshould I put this awayβ in your head when faced with your clutter or facing things item by item, and embrace what works for you!

-These hacks aren't one-size-fits-all, but experimenting with a couple today can spark real relief and confidence in managing ADHD quirks.
-Pick one that resonates and tweak it to your style—small steps lead to big shifts in how you navigate your day.
+Pick one or a few that resonate, and tweak it to your style and life routines.
+Small steps can lead to big shifts in how you navigate your day.